Sudanese literature: Anthologies of Sudanese literature

 After the 2009 collection of short stories in French translation, Nouvelles du Soudan, several anthologies in English, such as I Know Two Sudans: An Anthology of Creative Writing from Sudan and South Sudan, The Book of Khartoum, Literary Sudans: An Anthology of Literature from Sudan and South Sudan or Modern Sudanese Poetry: An Anthology have made contemporary literature from Sudan and South Sudan accessible to readers in translation.
 In addition, Banipal literary magazine published a special issue in 2016 on Sudanese literature today.
-In 2020, The Common literary magazine published eleven short stories by Sudanese authors in English translation.
+In 2020, The Common literary magazine published 11 short stories by Sudanese authors in English translation.

-Apart from those names already mentioned above, writers featured in these compilations are Mohammad Jamil Ahmad, Emad Blake, Nur al-Huda Mohammed Nur al-Huda, Ahmed Al Malik, Dan Lukudu, Agnes Ponilako, Kenyi A. Spencer, Mamoun Eltlib and others.
+Apart from those names already mentioned above, writers featured in these compilations are Mohammad Jamil Ahmad, Emad Blake, Nur al-Huda Mohammed Nur al-Huda, Ahmed Al Malik, Dan Lukudu, Agnes Ponilako, Kenyi A. Spencer, Mamoun Eltlib, and others.

 In his introduction to Literary Sudans: An Anthology of Literature from Sudan and South Sudan, Taban Lo Liyong wrote:

 Academic scholarship on Sudanese literature and Arabic language

 An outstanding Sudanese scholar and literary critic with a long list of publications on poetry or other genres, and in Arabic in general, was Abdallah al-Tayyib (1921–2003).
 His primary field of study was the Arabic language and its creative use in poetry.
 One of his most notable works is A Guide to Understanding Arabic Poetry, a massive opus written over thirty-five years.
 Some of his collection of folk stories from Sudan and Africa have been translated into English.
 Al-Tayyib was also president of the Arab Language League of Sudan and a member of the Academy of the Arabic Language in Cairo.
 Through his radio programmes on literature, he contributed also to a wider appreciation of literature for people without access to written sources.

 Another notable scholar on language and culture in Sudan was Awn Alsharif Qasim (1933–2006).
 Among many other works, he authored the Sudanese Encyclopedia of Tribes and Genealogies in seven volumes and 2628 pages, a pioneer, state of the art series of books about place or personal names and Sudanese tribes, their roots and origins.

+In 2024, Sudanese scholar Hashim Mirghani was awarded the prestigious Katara Prize for Arabic Novel for his critical study The Novel as a Stage for Identity Debates and its Reconstruction.

-Several departments of the University of Khartoum, like the Faculty of Arts, the Institute of Asian and African Studies or of Islamic Studies, publish academic scholarship relating to the history and present of culture in Sudan.
+Several departments of the University of Khartoum, like the Faculty of Arts, the Institute of Asian and African Studies or of Islamic Studies, publish academic scholarship relating to the history and present of literary culture in Sudan.